georgegian2018/remote-jobs/README.md

-I'm providing a list of 40 website to help people to find (remotely or not) jobs
+This repo will be used to provide a list of 40 website to help people to find (remotely or not) jobs